VIRGINIA ASSAULT & BATTERY LAW & PENALTIES

 First offense assault and battery charges in Virginia will generally not result in the maximum penalties unless the assaultive conduct was egregious.
 Nonetheless, individuals charged with a first offense are still subject to the criminal conviction, jail time, a fine, and restitution.

-Furthermore, Assault and Battery charges will sometimes result in civil litigation after an Assault and Battery charge has been finalized in criminal court.
+Furthermore, Assault and Battery charges will sometimes result in civil litigation after an assault and battery case has been finalized in criminal court.

 WHAT IS ASSAULT?

-So, threats over the phone would not count as assault under this statute (although threats over a phone are punished as a separate crime in Virginia, explained later), because the threat is not imminent over a telephone.
+As such, for example, threats over the phone would not constitute an assault under the assault law (although threats over a phone are punished as a separate crime in Virginia, explained later), because the threat is not imminent over a telephone.

 WHAT IS BATTERY?

 Battery variates from assault is that battery requires physical contact but assault does not require actual touching.
 Accidental, non-reckless touching is not considered a battery, and an “accident” is a defense to this charge.
 Additional defenses include consent to the touching (such as agreeing to participate in a boxing match) and self-defense.
 A victim’s words, no matter how insulting, will not excuse a battery without him touching you first.
 However, the victim’s conduct, including provocation and insulting words, is admissible to mitigate the punishment.

 Police officers sometimes mistakenly refer to Battery as Simple Assault in drafting paperwork.
 While the designation may be incorrect, the charge of Assault and the charge of Battery are both codified and outlawed in the same code section and are penalized in the same manner.